MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 Follow the instructions from the video to change some configuration.
 We make a backup of the configuration file just in case and then use `sed` (stream editor) to find and replace some strings in the file.
 Alternatively, you could make these changes in an editor by hand.
-The changes are to modify the port number for the windows server to 3390 (we will see this again later) and to set the bits per pixel to 128 which is supposed to improve performance.
+The changes are to modify the port number for the windows server to 3390 (we will see this again later) and to set the bits per pixel to the value 128 which is supposed to improve performance.

 	$ cd /etc/xrdp
 	$ sudo cp xrdp.ini xrdp.ini.bak